-Overall Funding in 2019
+Overall Funding in 2020

 What are the historic and current trends for investment in HIV prevention R&D?

-Global philanthropic funding levels dipped in 2019, falling to US$158 million.
-While still the largest donor, accounting for 92 percent of all sector funding, the Bill & Melinda Gates Foundation (BMGF) lowered its contributions by 3 percent to US$145 million.
-The majority of BMGF investment was directed towards vaccines (69 percent) and PrEP (23 percent), with smaller disbursements for VMMC (five percent), microbicides (two percent) and prevention of vertical transmission (one percent).
-While the overwhelming majority of philanthropic funding originated from the US, European philanthropies like Institut Pasteur, Aidsfonds and the Swiss National Science Foundation continue to reliably fund HIV prevention and cure R&D.
+Global philanthropic funding levels dipped further in 2020, falling from US$145 million to US$127 million.
+While still the largest donor, accounting for 95 percent of all sector funding, the Bill & Melinda Gates Foundation (BMGF) lowered its contributions to US$121 million.
+The majority of BMGF investment was directed toward vaccines (76 percent) and PrEP (14 percent), with smaller disbursements for VMMC (five percent) and microbicides (one percent).
+While the overwhelming majority of philanthropic funding originated from the US, European philanthropies like Institut Pasteur, Aidsfonds and the Wellcome Trust continue to reliably fund HIV prevention R&D.

 Commercial funding identified for HIV prevention R&D decreased from US$71 million to US$32 million.
 The Working Group evaluated funding from less than a dozen companies in 2020, but commercial R&D investments likely far exceed those that the Working Group was able to review.
 The cohort of commercial funders who participated in the 2020 Resource Tracking survey varied widely compared to those who participated in 2019, which may explain the wide gap in funds reflected in 2020 responses.